Humanities, BSGS

 Within the scope of the humanities major, students explore related disciplines, including art history, English, history, and philosophy, to develop cultural literacy and analytical, interpretive, communication, and research skills that can be applied to complex problems and issues.
 In curriculum taught by Northwestern University faculty, humanities disciplines are equally represented in the core courses, while research and methods courses foster engagement with key texts, scholarly sources, and academic inquiry.
 Advanced elective courses offer the opportunity to emphasize certain academic subjects and to engage in exploring others including black studies, classics, music history, philosophy, religious studies, theatre studies, and film/media studies.

-The bachelor's degree requirements are 45 units total and include distribution, writing, and elective courses, and the major requirements.
+The bachelor's degree requirements are 45 units total and include the major requirements, writing and foundational disciplines requirements, and elective courses.

 Humanities Major Requirements